AmlanJSarmah/configs.old/README.md

 6. picom-git (look at the AUR, used in qtile while autostart)
 7. qtile
 8. Rofi
-9. Source Code Pro, DejaVu Sans Mono and Fira Code Nerd Fonts
+9. Source Code Pro and Fira Code Nerd Fonts
 10. Nitrogen (wallpaper utility used in qtile when autostart)
 11. packer.nvim (used in neovim)
 12. betterlockscreen (look in AUR, used to lock the screen)